mvrueden/dasa-server/README.md

 **Response**

-Always returns Status OK 200.
-TODO MVr should probably not be the case
+For now, always returns HTTP Status OK 200, even if the provided sessionId is unknown.

 ## Docker